-If you're looking to get into the market to purchase a rental property you need to think about your strategy and what's going to be best for you.
+If you're thinking about buying an investment property, the answer to this question depends on your long-term finance goals.
 At the end of the day, the benefits of investing in property will differ depending on individual circumstances.
-Therefore, there's no straightforward answer.
 In this article, we're going to explain the difference between capital growth and rental return.

 Capital growth refers to the increase in value of an asset over time.
 It's commonly applicable to residential and commercial property.
-When determining the benefits of investing in property through a capital growth perspective, you can measure it by comparing the current market value of the property with the value that you purchased it for.
+When determining the benefits of buying an investment property from a capital growth perspective, you can measure it by comparing the current market value of the property with the value that you purchased it for.

-If you're buying property for investment purposes, there's no guarantee on how much its value will increase over time.
+If you're buying an investment property, there's no guarantee of how much its value will increase over time.
 Though, there are various factors that contribute to capital growth depending on the type of rental property and its location.

 Factors that contribute to capital growth:

 The economy - dependant on interest and employment rates which influence the economy as a whole

 Population - property prices are a result of supply and demand

 Supply and demand - depends on who's living in the region and whether there are sufficient vacancies to support the price growth of a rental property